steffenhaug/plox/README.md

 # gpu-accelerated plotting.
 (plox = plot + oxidize or some shit)

+(and by plotting i mean falling head first into the text rendering rabbit hole)

+(plese send help)

+Uses a variant of Evan Wallaces color flipping method but replaces the color accumulation techniques for winding number calculation and anti-aliasing by drawing with XOR color logic into a multisample-texture.

 ## tentative progression plan:
 1. ✅font loading (utilize a libraty hopefully) and obtain bezier curves
 2. ✅single-character software rasterizer (write a png or something)